JohnSnowLabs/spark-nlp-models/docs/_posts/2020-08-09-re_clinical_en.md

 ## How to use

-Use as part of a pipeline.
+Use as part of an nlp pipeline with the following stages: DocumentAssembler, SentenceDetector, Tokenizer, WordEmbeddingsModel, PerceptronModel, NerDLModel, NerConverter, DependencyParserModel, RelationExtractionModel.

 The precision of the RE model is controlled by "setMaxSyntacticDistance(4)", which sets the maximum syntactic distance between named entities to 4.
 A larger value will improve recall at the expense at lower precision.

 {% include programmingLanguageSelectScalaPython.html %}